DigitexOfficial/digitex_api_doc/trading_ws.md

 ```

 The value of `clOrdId` can be used to cancel this order in the future (in case of `LIMIT` order).

+`leverage` contains current trader's position.

+`openTime` is the timestamp when the original `placeOrder` has been handled by the trading engine.

+`origQty` is the quantity of the original order.

+`paidPx` is the amount of funds locked on the trader's account as the margin.
+If `leverage` is 1, `paidPx` equals to `px`.

+`traderBalance` is the current trading balance of the trader.

+`orderMargin` is the amount of funds locked in all active orders.

+`positionMargin` is the total amount of funds locked in the position (contracts, active orders).

+`upnl` is the unrealized PnL at this moment.
+`pnl` is the realized PnL, i.e. the change to the trader balance achieved as the result of all trading operations since the last funding.
+Explicit trader's transfers to/from trading account are not accounted into PnL.

 ------